 - Select your Master page scenario.
 This determines your Master page's scheduling flow.
 Master pages can have one of four different flows.

-- Rule-based assignment: Customers select a time and bookings are automatically assigned to Team members according to the rules that you define in the Master page Assignment section.
-Rules can either be Dynamic or Static.
+- Team or panel page: Customers select a time and bookings are automatically assigned to Team members according to the rules that you define in the Master page Assignment section.

 - Event types first: Customers first select an Event type, then they are presented with the Booking pages that provide that Event type.
 Once they select a Booking page, they will be presented with time slots based on that Booking page’s availability.